Murfreesboro Criminal Defense Attorneys

 Understanding the complexities of Tennessee law in matters of assault

 Many assault cases arise from an argument or altercation that gets out of hand.
 Even in self defense, you may be the one who is arrested and facing criminal charges.
 At Dotson & Taylor, our Murfreesboro criminal defense attorneys understand the complexities of Tennessee assault laws, including the fact that you can be charged with assault without even touching the other party.
 If you are charged with assault, you could be facing serious penalties, which can range from imprisonment to fines.
 The tenacity and legal savvy of our criminal defense attorneys can make a difference in whether or not you are convicted, and in the severity of the penalties the court imposes.
-We have been protecting the rights and freedom of clients in Murfreesboro and throughout Middle Tennessee for more than three decades.
+We have been protecting the rights and freedom of clients in Murfreesboro and throughout Middle Tennessee for more than four decades.

 Tennessee assault does not require physical contact